ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-Experiment with different color maps or populate the image array differently than based on the hit count and explore new visual views.
+Experiment with different image resolutions, color maps or populate the image array differently than based on the hit count and explore new visual views.

 ----------------------------------------------------------------------------------------------------------------------------------------------------